Register your Information for Free Stone Samples Sent Express to You!

 • Poultices: These are absorbent pastes applied directly to stains.
 They draw out the stain over time.
 Depending on the stain type, poultice powders are mixed with specific liquids.

-• Chemical Cleaners: Specialized cleaners formulated for stone might be needed for specific stains.
+• Chemical Cleaners: Specialised cleaners formulated for stone might be needed for specific stains.
 Always test in an inconspicuous area first.

 • Colour Enhancers: These products intensify the stone’s natural colour, especially after fading or cleaning.